sahil-172002/AIQuizGen/README.md

 ### Usage

-1. *Generate Quiz from YouTube*:
-   - Enter the YouTube video URL.
-   - Click "Generate Quiz".
-   - The AI will create a quiz based on the video content.

-2. *Generate Quiz from Topic*:
+1. *Generate Quiz from Topic*:
    - Enter a topic name.
+   - Select difficulty level (easy, medium, hard).
+   - Choose the number of questions.
    - Click "Generate Quiz".
-   - The AI will create a quiz based on the topic.
+   - The AI will create a quiz based on the selected options.

 ## Contributing